Kupang East Nusa Tenggara, Indonesia Travel Guide

 Look for busy vendors at markets for fresh, tasty food.

-Many market stalls only take cash.
+Many stalls at the market only take cash.

 Rice is a fundamental element, making some dishes naturally gluten-free.